-The Settlement Agreement provides that a Court order will be entered to eliminate individual retirees' claims against Nortel for life, health and long-term care benefits under existing plans and agreements, with very few exceptions, in exchange for Nortel's Settlement Payment.
+The Settlement Agreement provides that the Approval Order will eliminate individual retirees' claims against Nortel for life, health and long-term care benefits under existing plans and agreements, with very few exceptions, in exchange for Nortel's Settlement Payment.
 The details of the claims that retirees will be giving up in exchange for their share of the Settlement Payment are provided in section 11 of the Settlement Agreement.
 Pension benefits will not be affected by the Settlement Agreement.